Here's an easy homemade candy cane recipe for making peppermint candy canes. Learn how to make them in your kitchen the

 Two thin sticks, one colored red and one left white, when twisted together and rolled will make a striped stick that can then be bent to shape.

 It's generally believed that in 1670, the kindly old choirmaster at Germany’s Cologne Cathedral had someone bend boiled sugar sticks into the form of shepherds' crooks, which he gave to his younger choristers to keep them silent during the long Christmas Eve service.

 Also, when it's turned upside down, the curved cane shape appears as the letter "J" for Jesus.

 It's also claimed that the original candy canes were flavored with peppermint since that flavor is very similar to the flavor of hyssop, a Biblical symbol of sacrifice.

-Interestingly, these candies were all tediously handmade until the 1950s, when Father Gregory Keller, a Roman Catholic priest, invented a machine to fully automate their production.
-Now, over two billion are prepared and sold annually worldwide at Christmas time.
+Interestingly, these canes were all tediously handmade until the 1950s, when Father Gregory Keller, a Roman Catholic priest, invented a machine to fully automate their production.
+Now, over two billion are prepared and sold annually worldwide at Christmas.